Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: Detailed Analysis of Long Context NL2SQL Techniques

-The results shown in Table~\ref{tab:tbr_bird_ex_acc} demonstrates \yeounoh{how the model does not get confused with a large number of mostly irrelevant table definitions in the context; thus providing more tables rather than solely relying on inaccurate table retrieval mechanism could make sense if the context size permits.
-The result ($k=1$) also re-affirms that} schema linking is critical, since without all the ground truth tables in the prompt ($k=1$) the model cannot generate good quality SQL outputs. \yeounoh{On the flip side, providing all tables from the target DB} ensures perfect TBR recall and results in higher Ex Acc \yeounoh{in both BIRD dev and KaggleDBQA test}.
-This means that TBR recall is more important than precision or accuracy as the model generation quality does not degrade much with many irrelevant tables (68.18 irrelevant tables on the average for BIRD dev \yeounoh{and 14.875 for KaggleDBQA}). \textit{all tables / DB} use up to 13 tables \yeounoh{(5 tables for Kaggle DBQA)} to each request depending on the target DB in BIRD dev; the average number of tables across different DBs is 6.82 \yeounoh{(2.125 for KaggleDBQA)}.
-It is interesting to note that the execution accuracy result for \textit{all tables / dataset} is slightly higher than that of \textit{all tables /DB}.
-While the difference is more prominent in KaggleDBQA test (almost +3.8\% in Ex Acc), it is within 5\% margin of error for BIRD dev (we use medium temperature for LLM generation and Ex Acc vary slightly per run).
-This indicates that the output quality are \yeounoh{at least comparable and the model's generation output quality is not degraded by the extra irrelevant schema information}.
+The results shown in Table~\ref{tab:tbr_bird_ex_acc} \yeounoh{demonstrate that the model does not get confused despite the presence of a large number of mostly irrelevant table definitions in the context.
+Thus, providing more tables, rather than solely relying on an imperfect table retrieval mechanism, can be beneficial—provided the context size allows for it.
+The result (for $k=1$) also re-affirms that} schema linking is critical, since without all the ground truth tables in the prompt ($k=1$) the model cannot generate good quality SQL outputs. \yeounoh{Conversely, providing all tables from the target DB} ensures perfect TBR recall and results in higher Ex Acc \yeounoh{in both BIRD dev and KaggleDBQA test}.
+This means that TBR recall is more important than precision or accuracy as the model generation quality does not degrade much with many irrelevant tables (68.18 irrelevant tables on the average for BIRD dev \yeounoh{and 14.875 for KaggleDBQA).
+The \textit{all tables / DB} setting utilizes up to 13 tables per request (5 tables for KaggleDBQA), depending on the target database in BIRD dev; the average number of tables across different databases is 6.82 (2.125 for KaggleDBQA)}. \yeounoh{It is interesting to note that the execution accuracy result for \textit{all tables / dataset} is slightly higher than that of \textit{all tables /DB}.
+The difference is more pronounced in the KaggleDBQA test (almost +3.8\% Ex Acc), whereas it falls within the 5\% margin of error for BIRD dev (we use medium temperature for LLM generation, and Ex Acc varies slightly per run).}

+\yeounoh{This suggests that the model's output quality is at least comparable, and the inclusion of additional irrelevant schema information does not degrade generation quality.}